sgjava/pine64-debootstrap/README.md

     * `sync`
 * Extract new rootfs to SD
     * `sudo tar -pzxf pine64-xenial-arm64.tar.gz -C /media/username/rootfs`
+    * Wait a minute or so before sync (I waited for my SD writer activity light to stop blinking).
+I seem to have better luck this way producing a clean rootfs
     * `sync`
     * Eject SD and boot in PINE64
     * Login as test (and password you assigned)